-The survival proportion (P^) for egg to juvenile release for brood year 2016 was 0.819 which is lower than the historic mean of 0.852 (Table 17).
+The survival proportion (P[^]) for fertilized egg to juvenile release for brood year 2017 was 0.928 which is higher than the historic mean of 0.867 (Table 17).
 The green egg to eyed egg stage is the most critical life stage at PRH during incubation/juvenile rearing because the greatest level of loss annually occurs at this stage.
-The green egg to eyed egg survival P^ for brood year 2016 was 0.899 which is similar to the historical mean of 0.901.
+The green egg to eyed egg survival P[^] for brood year 2017 was 0.917 which is similar to the historical mean of 0.902.

-In 2016, survival P^ of fish ponded for broodstock was 0.843 which is similar to the historic mean of 0.846.
-The trapping operations in 2014 through 2016 were carried out in a manner which generally reduced fish densities in the trap; possibly resulting in reduced ponding mortality.
+In 2017, survival P[^] of fish ponded for broodstock was 0.821 which is slightly lower than the historic mean of 0.846.
+The trapping operations in 2014 through 2017 were carried out in a manner which generally reduced fish densities in the trap; possibly resulting in reduced ponding mortality.